 Are inactive clients in the last year sensitive to a promotion campaign?

-These are just some examples of the questions that ML models can help answer.
+These are just some examples of the questions that Machine Learning models can help answer.

 Advantages of price optimization with Machine Learning

-In addition to automation and speed, there are several advantages to using ML to optimize prices.
+In addition to automation and speed, there are several advantages to using Machine Learning to optimize prices.

-Second, by analyzing a large amount of past and current data, a ML can anticipate trends early enough.
+Second, by analyzing a large amount of past and current data, a Machine Learning can anticipate trends early enough.
 This is a key issue that allows retailers to make appropriate decisions to adjust prices.

 A system that can learn most of what is happening in the market allows retailers to have more information than their competitors in order to make better decisions.

-While it may seem more natural to apply ML in the case of online retailers, brick-and-mortar retailers can perfectly take advantage from this technology.
-For this type of retailers there are restrictions of physical order, which can be integrated into the models.
+While it may seem more natural to apply Machine Learning in the case of e-commerce retailers, brick-and-mortar retailers can perfectly take advantage from this technology.

 Companies using Machine Learning for price optimization

-Price optimization has been used, with significant success, in industries such as hospitality, airline, car rental, and online retail.
-In some cases, it is more about dynamic prices than price optimization, and we saw above that these terms are sometimes confused.
+Price optimization has been used, with significant success, in industries such as hospitality, airline, car rental, and e-commerce retail.

 One of the first success stories occurred in the early 2000s, when Hilton Hotels Corp and InterContinental Hotels Group decided to eliminate fixed rates in favor of a fluid scheme, including dynamic pricing strategies.
 In those years the prices of the rooms were modified once or twice a day.
 The current computational power allows prices to change practically in real time.

 In the retail world, the most popular examples have been in e-commerce, but brick-and-mortar retailers have not been left behind.
-Although it is difficult to know precisely all the retail companies using ML to optimize their prices and operating processes, there are nevertheless some known success stories.
+Although it is difficult to know precisely all the retail companies using Machine Learning to optimize their prices and operating processes, there are nevertheless some known success stories.

-Companies like Ralph Lauren and Michael Kors use ML to offer fewer markdowns and better manage their inventory, seeking to increase profit margins, even at the risk of losing a little revenue.
-Another well-known case is that of Zara, which uses ML to minimize promotions and adapt quickly to the changing trends.
+Companies like Ralph Lauren and Michael Kors use Machine Learning to offer fewer markdowns and better manage their inventory, seeking to increase profit margins, even at the risk of losing a little revenue.
+Another well-known case is that of Zara, which uses Machine Learning to minimize promotions and adapt quickly to the changing trends.
 There are many other success stories, such as Morrisons –one of the largest supermarket chains in the United Kingdom–, bonprix –an international fashion company based in Germany– or Monoprice –an American B2B and B2C electronics retailer–, among others.
-While there is no information available on the exact modeling of the problems, it is known that these companies are taking advantage of the power of ML to increase their revenues and improve operations.
+While there is no information available on the exact modeling of the problems, it is known that these companies are taking advantage of the power of Machine Learning to increase their revenues and improve operations.